nnellans/github-workflows-guide/README.md

         value:
 ```

-- Only one event needs to occur to trigger the workflow
+- If multiple events are specified, only 1 event needs to occur to trigger the workflow
 - If multiple events happen at the same time, then multiple runs of the workflow will trigger

 # Permissions for the GITHUB_TOKEN